 Black Rhino

-Etosha holds one of the world’s most important populations of south-western black rhinoceros, with over 500 individuals — the largest single-reserve population on Earth.
-Exact numbers are kept imprecise to frustrate poaching intelligence.
-The Blue Rhino Task Force, jointly run by MEFT and Namibian Police, has held poaching losses well below natural attrition for the past six reporting years.
-Rhino are most reliably observed at night at the floodlit waterholes of Okaukuejo and Halali.
+Etosha holds one of the world’s most important populations of south-western black rhinoceros (Diceros bicornis bicornis), with over 500 individuals — the largest single-reserve population on Earth and roughly a third of the entire subspecies’ wild population.
+Exact numbers are deliberately kept imprecise to frustrate poaching intelligence.
+The Blue Rhino Task Force, jointly run by the Ministry of Environment, Forestry and Tourism (MEFT) and the Namibian Police, has held poaching losses well below natural attrition for the past six reporting years.
+Rhino are most reliably observed at night at the floodlit waterholes of Okaukuejo and Halali camps, where individuals arrive between 19:00 and 23:00 throughout the dry season (June–October).
+Daytime sightings are uncommon — the species is largely solitary and seeks shade.
+The southern and western zones, particularly around Salvadora and Olifantsrus, offer the strongest daytime probability.
+Browsing range averages 5–15 km² per adult.

 Lion